manoj-008/manoj-008-portfolio/README.md

 With a strong foundation in data visualization tools like Tableau and Power BI, as well as programming in Python, I am eager to transition into a more technical role, focusing on data-driven solutions to complex problems.

 For a closer look at my qualifications, click [here](https://drive.google.com/file/d/1rvCAykaBfM0SIZbFuzyyCUJcZXFIykZc/view?usp=sharing) to view my resume.

+## Portfolio Projects
+- Business Performance Analytics: worked on an Analytics dashboard for an FMCG client using MS Excel

 ## Education